mukunda-/sneskit/README.md

 This is a graphics converter for SNES which is a modified version of the "GBA Raster Image Transmogrifier" by Cearn, which is distributed under the GPL.
 Please contact me (me@mukunda.com) if you would like to obtain the [modified] source code.

+## Contributions welcome!
+Check the issues page for things to do.

 ## IRC
 Join #snesdev on EFNet!